Where are Chuck Schumer's tears for Palestine & Donbass? (VIDEO)

-Where was Senator Schumer’s tears when Barack Obama was bombing Libya, Syria, Yemen, Somalia, Afghanistan etc…
+Where were Senator Schumer’s tears when Barack Obama was bombing Libya, Syria, Yemen, Somalia, Afghanistan etc…

 Now all of a sudden Chuck Schumer is emotional about banning “muslim migrants or refugees” from entering the United States?